wasimapinjari/react-artist-catalogue/LEARN.md

 ```
 This is one of the reason why using token is safer than login with actual GitHub username and password and why we're setting expiry period on our tokens.
 So that even if you forget to delete the credentials then it will expire itself and you can then just simply regenerate a new token.

-### STEP H:  Pushing our current project on the GitHub repository
+### STEP H: Pushing Current Project On The GitHub Repository

 1. To push our current project on the GitHub repository we will run this commands in order:
 ```bash